Wisconsin girl, 13, 'missing and in danger' after parents found dead in home, sheriff says

 Jayme is described as being 5 feet tall, 100 pounds with green eyes and blond or strawberry blond hair.

 Investigators said as of 9 a.m.
 Jayme has not been found and urged the public to come forward with any information on the child's whereabouts.
-The FBI was called to assist in the search, FOX9 reported.
+The FBI was called to assist in the search, Fox 9 reported.

-Fitzgerald told FOX9 no past calls were made at the family’s home.
+Fitzgerald told Fox 9 no past calls were made at the family’s home.
 Police did not indicate if there were possible suspects in the case, or whether they believe Jayme had left on her own or was kidnapped.

 Anyone with information is urged to call Barron County Sheriff’s Department at 715-537-3106.